bright/new-www/content/jobs/devops-engineer.md

 We are a [team of talented developers, designers, managers and marketers from Gdańsk who value and apply the policy of trust and continuous feedback](/about-us/team/).
 We focus on cutting-edge technologies, innovations, and try to find simple structure in complex things.

 We support and share responsibility with the members of our team.
 We also actively take responsibility for our own self-development.
-Positive attitude, flexibility and teamwork are elemental parts of our success.
-Clients trust us to build things that work and we take that seriously.
+Positive attitude, flexibility and client orientation are elemental parts of our culture.

-## about the role

-We are looking for a **DevOps Engineer** who would like to work with our experienced and ambitious development team.
-The main challenge of the team is to enhance the existing intelligent point-of-sale system widely used in Israel and since 2016 successfully entering European market.

-We are responsible for providing: backend infrastructure, web application, a set of mobile applications including the main POS app, customer facing application and the self-checkout application.
-In addition to development we are taking care of the management, testing and the maintenance of the system.

 ## what you will do

 * manage processes related to continuous delivery pipeline
 * help with the system scalability and reliability improvement
-* have a direct contact with clients and advise in their decision making process
-* share knowledge with the rest of an an engineering team
 * keep systems secure and up-to-date
 * take care of the cloud platform security
+* share knowledge with the rest of an an engineering team

 ## what we'd like to see